 Piles of new stuff are arriving!

-● This website will be mentioned all across Canada in tomorrow morning's Globe and Mail, Canada's leading national newspaper in one of the post-Gingrich articles that are coming out all over about open marriages and people who make them work (or don't).
-But they got the URL wrong, wouldn't you know.
+● This website will be mentioned all across Canada in tomorrow morning's Globe and Mail, Canada's leading national newspaper, in one of the post-Gingrich articles that are coming out all over about open marriages and people who make them work (or don't).
+But they got my URL wrong, wouldn't you know.
 (They eventually fixed the online version.)

 Open marriage: Who does it, how it works and why it doesn’t

 By Tralee Pearce